JaredSartin/CUOpenDayTest/README.md

 - **Topic landing page:** Details the individual topic and associated programs.
   - Overview - Title / Description of topic / cover image
   - Program list - Sorted list of programs for the given topic, showing title, location and time - interaction should drill down to the program landing page
-- **Program landing page:** Details of the program, timing, and location.
+- **[DEPRECATED] Program landing page:** Details of the program, timing, and location.
   - Overview - Title / Description of program / Time / Type
   - Location - Both the floor/room where applicable, but also the building name and address - accompanied by a map widget
+- **Location landing page:** List locations on campus to allow exploration
+  - List of locations (provided by a secondary "API")
+- **Location details page:** Details of a given location
+  - Overview - Title / description
+  - Details - Address / Postal / Ideally a map link or visual
 - **Other Events:** Landing page linking to other events that are provided by the API (seeing that there can be multiple Open Days)
   - Simple listings of event name and date